 What to do if the built-in GPS connection of a Fitbit keeps dropping

 Let’s say you managed to establish the connection and commence your workout.
 You might be happily running or cycling, only to notice that the signal keeps dropping.
-The GPS connection might even get lost midway through your workout.
+Very annoying.
+The GPS data connection might even get lost midway through your workout.
 A number of users have reported this issue on Fitbit Community forums.
 This can be very frustrating as it will mess with the exercise data.
 You want to get credit for every single bit of your effort, of course.

 Those who have spoken to Fitbit Support report they’ve been told to restart the device.
 The other suggestions are along the lines the ones we have listed above such as making sure you have a clear view of the sky.